vlours/mg_cluster_status/README.md

   -d: display additional details on different modules (conditions, logs, ...)
   -h: display this help

-version: 1.1.6
+version: 1.1.7

-Customizable variables before running the script (Optional): export OC=[omc|omg|oc]           #Change the must-gather tool (use 'oc' to run the script against live cluster)   (Default: omc) export ALERT_TRUNK=<interger>    #Change the length of the Alert Descriptions                                     (Default: 100) export OPERATOR_TRUNK=<interger  #Change the length of the Operator Message in 'oc get co'                        (Default: 220) export POD_TRUNK=<interger       #Change the length of the POD Message in 'oc get co'                             (Default: 100) export MIN_RESTART=<integer>     #Change the minimal number of restart when checking the POD restarts             (Default: 10)
+Customizable variables before running the script (Optional): export OC=[omc|omg|oc]           #Change the must-gather tool (use 'oc' to run the script against live cluster)   (Default: omc) export ALERT_TRUNK=<interger>    #Change the length of the Alert Descriptions                                     (Default: 100) export CONDITION_TRUNK=<interger #Change the length of the Operator Message in 'oc get co'                        (Default: 220) export POD_TRUNK=<interger       #Change the length of the POD Message in 'oc get co'                             (Default: 100) export MIN_RESTART=<integer>     #Change the minimal number of restart when checking the POD restarts             (Default: 10)
 ```